webauthz/handbook/README.md

 * Webauthz Discovery URI

-If the URI scheme is `https`, the client can retrieve the two configuration settings with an HTTPS GET request.
+If the URI scheme is `https`, the client can retrieve the configuration settings with an HTTPS GET request.
 An example of a Webauthz Discovery URI is "https://resource.example.com/webauthz.json".